Rupthya/windows-10/readme.md

 + Allow Cortana: Disabled
 + Do not allow web search: Enabled
 + Don't search the web or display web results in Search: Enabled
++ Don't search the web or display web results in Search over metered connections: Enabled
 ```

 ## Telemetry